The Stone Store

 walks or fish the streams lakes, or sea.

-Kate's Riding Centre has been recommended by several of our guests.
+Kate's Riding Centre has been spoken for, by several of our guests.
 Click on the horse for Kate's web page.

 A wide variety of acts and entertainment appear at